telerik/xaml-docs/controls/radpdfviewer/features/digital-signature.md

 	ExtensibilityManager.RegisterSignaturePropertiesDialog(new SignaturePropertiesDialog());
 {{endregion}}

-When registered, SignaturePropertiesDialog can be shown by clicking on the SingatureField that holds the particular signature or by invoking the ShowSignaturePropertiesDialogCommand. **Example 3** shows how you can access this command, instantiate a context for it, which points to the first signature field in the document, and invoke it.
+When registered, SignaturePropertiesDialog can be shown by clicking on the SignatureField that holds the particular signature or by invoking the ShowSignaturePropertiesDialogCommand. **Example 3** shows how you can access this command, instantiate a context for it, which points to the first signature field in the document, and invoke it.

 #### **[C#] Example 3: Showing SignaturePropertiesDialog from code-behind**